iniverman/barley-variant-calling/README.md

 ## Materials & Methodologies

-To perform this study we will use Snakemake from anaconda, samtools, bwa, bcftools and the freebayes,picard and GATK tools.
+To perform this study we will use Snakemake from anaconda, samtools, bwa, bcftools and the deepvariant,freebayes,picard and GATK tools.
 The data samples are in data/samples and the genome reference in fasta format is in data a reduced one or to have the whole it can be downloaded from here https://www.ebi.ac.uk/ena/browser/view/GCA_904849725.1.

 In this case we will use a pired end couple of samples of bareley (A_1_20_1.fastq.gz,A_1_20_2.fastq.gz), in this case both of them are in format.
 Also we use as reference the barely genome (GCA_904849725.1_MorexV3_pseudomolecules.chrnames.fna).